 died at four months of age from pneumonia.

 James and Mary lived in

 various apartments on the Near West Side of Chicago (298 Fulton St., 1120

 first house at 6037 N. Lincoln St. (now Wolcott Ave.) in Rogers Park in the mid-1910's.

 In the mid-1920's they moved to a brick bungalow at 2107 W. Birchwood Ave. in Rogers Park.
 They were parishioners first

-at "Old" St. Patrick's, and then, after they moved to Rogers Park, at St. Margaret Mary's.
+at "Old" St. Patrick's on the Near West Side, and then, after they moved to Rogers Park, at St. Margaret Mary's.